-Promoting professional practice through clinical and educational workshops, this residency lasts twelve months and begins immediately after your new nurse orientation ends.
-As a resident, you will attend eight seminars on applied learning topics.
+Promoting professional practice through clinical and educational seminars, this residency lasts one year and begins after your new nurse orientation ends.
+As a nurse resident, you will attend eight seminars on applied learning topics with your cohort.
 You will reflect on clinical experiences in supportive groups and share your insights with your peers.
-Curriculum is focused on leadership development, quality, patient safety and outcomes, evidence-based practice and the professional role of a nurse.
+Program curriculum is focused on leadership development, quality, patient safety and outcomes, evidence-based practice and the professional role of a nurse.

 What We're Learning

 This program is part of a research study helping hospitals and organizations learn more about the needs of newly licensed nurses.
-Participation in the data collection is, therefore, a critical aspect of your residency.
+Participation in data collection is, therefore, a critical aspect of your residency.
 As a new graduate nurse, you will complete surveys throughout your first year as part of your commitment to the program.

 How To Take Part

-This program is provided as a part of your new graduate nurse educational experience at NewYork-Presbyterian Hospital.
-All new graduate Staff Nurses with a baccalaureate degree in nursing hired within one year of graduating from an accredited nursing school or hired into their first registered nurse position are included in this wonderful transitional program.
-You will learn more about the program from your Nurse Recruiter, the Nurse Residency Program Director during Nursing Orientation and from your Patient Care Director.
+This program is provided as a part of your new graduate nurse experience at NewYork-Presbyterian.
+All new graduate clinical nurses with a baccalaureate degree in nursing hired with less than six months of nursing experience are included in this wonderful transitional program.
+You will learn more about the Nurse Residency Program from your Talent Acquisition Consultant, the Nurse Residency Program Director during Nursing Orientation and from your Patient Care Director.